mattcen/2023-07-teach-kids-webdev/blog.md

 ## Client-side tech details

 I set up the laptops using [Xubuntu](https://xubuntu.org/) (i.e. [Ubuntu Linux](ubuntu.com/), with [Xfce](https://xfce.org/) as the default desktop environment).
-Using [Clonezilla](https://clonezilla.org/clonezilla-live.php), I was able to create an [SOE](https://en.wikipedia.org/wiki/Standard_Operating_Environment) image of the first laptop, then use IP multicast to duplicate that over the network to all other laptops at once, taking less than hour to do over 20 machines.
+Using [Clonezilla](https://clonezilla.org/clonezilla-live.php), I was able to create an [SOE](https://en.wikipedia.org/wiki/Standard_Operating_Environment) image of the first laptop, then use IP multicast to duplicate that over the network to all other laptops at once, taking less than 30 minutes to do over 20 machines.
 Gosh I love computers sometimes!

 The SOE I'd built was pretty basic: aside from the basic Xubuntu Desktop packages, I only needed to add [Firefox](https://firefox.com) as our web browser, [Visual Studio Code](https://code.visualstudio.com/) with a couple of extensions[^vscode_extensions] for our IDE, and install an SSH server so I could manage the machines remotely if necessary.